example42/Example42-tutorials/slides/PuppetTutorial/05_Configuration.md

 If you have issues with certificates (reinstalled client or other certs related problemes):

-Be sure client and servet times are synced
+Be sure client and server times are synced

 Clean up the client certificate.
 On the client remove it:

     client # mv /var/lib/puppet/ssl /var/lib/puppet/ssl.old

 On the Master clean the old client certificate:

     server # puppet cert clean <certname>

 # Puppet configuration: puppet.conf